Sunbeam Motor Car Company: Closedown and sale of brandname

 Sunbeam did not survive the Great Depression.
 It fell into receivership in 1934 and was sold by the receiver to the Rootes brothers.

 Products

 Production cars

-When at its height in the 1920s, Sunbeam Motor Car Company's Moorfield works employed 3,500 staff on their 50-acre site.
+When at its height in the 1920s, Sunbeam Motor Car Company's Moorfield works employed 3,500 staff on its 50-acre site.
 The buildings covered 15 acres.

-Under VSCC rules all cars made in Wolverhampton post WW1 qualify as vintage and as post-vintage thoroughbreds after 1 January 1931.
+Under VSCC rules, all cars made in Wolverhampton after WW1 qualify as vintage, and as post-vintage thoroughbreds after 1 January 1931.
 All cars built before the end of the First World War are covered by the VCC.